dsscollection/git-github-for-stats/README.md

 *NEEDS ONE ...
 BUT SHORT ...
 SOME FODDER*

-Transparency about (Greenwade 1993) process and product is increasingly important in science.
+Transparency about process and product is increasingly important in science.
 The SOMETHING for reproducibility is well accepted.
 A more underappreciated benefit is democratization of our field, as this affords a much broader audience a clear view of how scientists and programmers work.

+make statistical thought and implementation available

 Random things lying around
 --------------------------

-Does creation and presence in GitHub repo make the project more readable and navigable?
-If so DO IT.

-need to add a ton of links, citations

-make some bespoke examples or diagrams?

-Doing = documenting = sharing

-make statistical thought and implementation available
+Consider links to GitHub repos that exemplify certain points and are very unlikely to disappear any time soon.n

 possible github explainer <https://www.wired.com/2015/03/github-conquered-google-microsoft-everyone-else/>